Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Proof of Theorem

-which complete to show \eqref{eq:small data1.4} and \eqref{eq:small data1.5}.
+We apply those result in addition to \eqref{eq:limit argument1} to \eqref{eq:limit argument2} to complete the limit argument.
 Hence we obtain the solution as the limit.
 The uniqueness of the solution and the continuity of the flow map come from a similar argument, so we omit detail.

 Now, it remains to show that the local well-posedness of \eqref{eq:5mkdv3} implies that of \eqref{eq:5mkdv}.
 In view of the definition of the nonlinear transformation \eqref{eq:modified solution}, it suffices to show the bi-continuity property of the nonlinear transformation in $C([-T,T];H^s(\T))$. \begin{lemma} Let $s \ge \frac14$ and $0 < T < \infty$.
 Then, $\NT(u)$ defined as in \eqref{eq:modified solution} is bi-continuous from a ball in $C([-T,T];H^s(\T))$ to itself. \end{lemma} \begin{proof} We only show the continuity of $\NT^{-1}$, since the proof of the continuity of $\NT$ is similar as and easier than that of $\NT^{-1}$.
 Precisely, when $v_k \in C_TH^s$ converges to $v$ in $C_TH^s$ as $k \to \infty$, we need to show